ravendb/book/Intro/Intro.md

 In addition to the tagline, RavenDB is also an ACID database, unlike many other NoSQL databases.
 ACID stands for (Atomic, Consistent, Isolated and Durable) and is a fancy way to say that RavenDB has real transactions.
 The kind of transactions that developers can rely on.
-If you send work to RavenDB, you can be assured that it will either be done completely and persisted to disk, or it will fail completely, no half way measures and no needing to roll your own transactions.
+If you send work to RavenDB, you can be assured that it will either be done completely and persist to disk, or it will fail completely, no half way measures and no needing to roll your own transactions.

 That seems silly to talk about, I'm aware, but there are databases out there who don't have this.
-Given how much work this particular feature has brought us, I can emphasis with the feeling, because making a database that is both high performance and fully transactional is anything but trivial.
-That said, I think that this is one of the most basic requirements from a database, so RavenDB has it out of the box.
+Given how much work this particular feature has brought us, I can emphasis with the wish to just drop ACID behavioor, because making a database that is both high performance and fully transactional is anything but trivial.
+That said, I think that this is one of the most basic requirements from a database, and RavenDB has it out of the box.

 There are certain things that the database should provide, transactions are one, but also manageability and a certain level of ease of use.
 A common thread we'll explore in this book is how RavenDB was designed to reduce the load on the operations team by dynamically adjusting to load, environment and the kind of work it is running.
 Working with a database be easy and obvious, and to a large extent, RavenDB allows that.

+While informative, documentation tends to be dry and it hardly makes for good reading (or for an interesting time writing it).
+RavenDB has quite a bit of documentation that tells you how to use it, what to do and why.
+This book isn't about providing documentation; we've got plenty of that.
+A blog post tells a story -- even if most of mine are technical stories.
+I like writing those, and I've been pleasantly surprised that a large number of people also seem to like reading them.

 I'm a developer at heart.
 That means that one of my favorite activities is writing code.
 Writing documentation, on the other hand, is so far down the list of my favorite activities that one could say it isn't even on the list.
 I do like writing blog posts, and I've been maintaining an [active blog](http://ayende.com/blog) for over a decade now.

-Documentation tends to be dry and, while informative, it hardly makes for good reading (or for an interesting time writing it).
-RavenDB has quite a bit of documentation that tells you how to use it, what to do and why.
-This book isn't about providing documentation; we've got plenty of that.
-A blog post tells a story -- even if most of mine are technical stories.
-I like writing those, and I've been pleasantly surprised that a large number of people also seem to like reading them.

 ## What is this?